YB2016/YB2016.github.io/README.md

-dongyado's blog
+chris's blog
 =====

 ###
-- notes of development
+- studying notes
-- some thoughts.
+- some thoughts

 ###
 - Based on jekyll and github pages.